The "Blue Amaryllis"

 Fertilizer -- Worsleya likes regular, light feedings, since the medium it grows in does not hold on to much nutrients the way soil does.
 You may either feed with each watering using a very dilute dosage, or feed about once a week using a stronger dose.
 An alternative is to mix some slow-release, pelleted fertilizer into the top inch (2.5 cm) of the surface and let it slowly dissolve with each watering.
 The disadvantage of this is that the pellets may dissolve at an unpredictable rate - typically slower than they would in soil.

 Worsleya can often grow perfectly fine with general-purpose fertilizers, but ideally it prefers a fertilizer that's relatively lower in phosphorous, and higher in potassium and nitrogen.
 A good "N-P-K" ratio is approximately 15-5-30.
 The fertilizer should also contain micronutrients (zinc, iron, etc) and calcium & magnesium.
-Liquid hydroponics fertilizer works well, like General Hydroponics "Flora" series of nutrients.
-You can buy them at hydroponics shops, or online.
+Liquid hydroponics fertilizer works well, because it is easily absorbed and doesn't rely on soil microbes to make the nutrients available.
+I use General Hydroponics Flora fertilizer.
 A good ratio for this fertilizer is 2 parts "Micro", 4 parts "Grow", and 1 part "Bloom".
 When flowering begins, use slightly less nitrogen and more phosphorous.

 It's normal for an older leaf to occasionally turn yellow and then brown, but if it seems excessive, the roots may be too dry.
 If you are sure they are not, try increasing the nitrogen fertilizer.